Flight-Free-UK/flight_free_uk_website/source/posts/be-more-greta-part-ii.html.markdown

 #### Perhaps we should start dreaming of flotillas of white-sailed passenger ships crossing the oceans, coming into harbour at the centre of all the world’s great coastal cities.
 That may sound utopian, but, as Greta has said, change is coming.

 *VoyageVert is currently looking for investment.
-To support VoyageVert with a donation or find out about opportunities for investment, visit their web site:* *[voyagevert.org](https://www.voyagevert.org/)*__
+To support VoyageVert with a donation or find out about opportunities for investment, visit their website:* *[voyagevert.org](https://www.voyagevert.org/)*

-*If you can’t wait, there is also information on the VoyageVert web site to help if you are interested in crewing on a yacht or working your passage on one of the small but growing number of sail cargo ships.*
+*If you can’t wait, there is also information on the VoyageVert website to help if you are interested in crewing on a yacht or working your passage on one of the small but growing number of sail cargo ships.*

 *\*Flight emissions data from flightemissionmap.org*